huggingface/huggingface_hub/docs/source/en/guides/cli.md

 ### Upload at regular intervals

 In some cases, you might want to push regular updates to a repo.
-For example, this is useful when training a model if you want to upload the logs folder every 10 minutes.
+For example, this is useful if you're training a model and you want to upload the logs folder every 10 minutes.
 You can do this using the `--every` option:

 ```bash
 # Upload new logs every 10 minutes